Dean177/karma-requirejs-typescript/README.md

 Testing Require.js code with Karma
 ==================================

-To get Karma to run with [Require.js] we need two files:
+To get Karma to run with Typescripts [Require.js] modules we need a few files:

 * `karma.conf.js` &mdash; which configures Karma
 * `test-main.js` &mdash; which configures Require.js for the tests